250 Bicycles Donated to Learners from Makuleke Community

 In a major step to market Great Limpopo, its website, Facebook page and Twitter account were launched in 2014.

-A joint park management committee for Limpopo and Kruger national parks met for the first time on 9 April 2015.
+While the two parks had previously successfully collaborated on a number of interventions, a joint management committee for Limpopo and Kruger national parks met for the first time on 9 April 2015.
+The committee meets quarterly to implement actions under the MoU plan.
 The committee focuses on matters such as protection, conservation management, tourism development, community benefits, communication and fundraising.
 A joint wildlife-crime strategy was developed to guide collaboration, and bilateral wildlife-crime meetings between the two park managers and field rangers are held regularly.
-Joint operations such as Operation Capricorn have been very successful, often leading to arrests and the recovery of firearms and related poaching equipment.
+Joint operations have delivered successes, often leading to arrests and the recovery of firearms and related poaching equipment.

-On 30 June, Frankfurt Zoological Society and the Zimbabwe Parks and Wildlife Management Authority signed an agreement to form the Gonarezhou Conservation Trust.
-The innovative approach to jointly manage Gonarezhou National Park aims to achieve financial sustainability and to enhance partnerships with the local communities in addition to protecting Zimbabwe’s natural heritage.
+On 30 June 2016, Frankfurt Zoological Society and the Zimbabwe Parks and Wildlife Management Authority signed an agreement to form the Gonarezhou Conservation Trust.
+The innovative approach to jointly manage Gonarezhou National Park aims to achieve financial sustainability and to enhance partnerships with the local communities, while protecting Zimbabwe’s natural heritage.

-Sharing the benefits of Great Limpopo with those living in the surrounding area has been an objective from the outset.
+Sharing the benefits of Great Limpopo with those living in the surrounding area was an objective from the outset.
 In 2015, the Great Limpopo joint management board commissioned the development of an integrated livelihoods diversification strategy, which was finalised in August 2016.
-It is the culmination of an extensive process of engagement with a wide range of stakeholders in the three partner countries and supported by USAID’s Resilience in the Limpopo River Basin (RESILIM) programme and Peace Parks Foundation.
-The objective of the strategy is to facilitate the establishment and maintenance of a sustainable sub-regional economic base and to develop trans-border ecotourism as a means of fostering regional socio-economic development.
-Its successful implementation will enhance the resilience of both people and ecosystems.
+The strategy is the culmination of an extensive process of engagement with a wide range of stakeholders in the three partner countries, supported by USAID’s Resilience in the Limpopo River Basin (RESILIM) programme and Peace Parks Foundation.
+The objective is to help establish and maintain a sustainable sub-regional economic base and to develop trans-border ecotourism as a means of fostering regional socio-economic development.
+The successful implementation of the strategy will improve the resilience of the people and the ecosystems in the region.

 Late in August, 20 students and three school principals from communities living in and adjacent to Limpopo National Park in Mozambique visited Kruger National Park to engage in a pioneering week-long life-skills and conservation education programme at the Skukuza Science Leadership Initiative.
 This pilot programme was presented under the auspices of Great Limpopo, in collaboration with Laureus Sport for Good Foundation, Mozambique’s National Administration for Conservation Areas (ANAC), Peace Parks Foundation and SANParks.

 The curriculum used sport and hands-on learning activities to engage the youth, develop capabilities, and empower these youngsters to work towards improving their overall quality of life.
 A core focus of the programme was to instil in the young people a steadfast philosophy of Hlawula Vutomi, meaning to choose life for themselves and their communities, as well as for nature’s plants and animals.
 The youth were also offered a life-changing first-hand encounter with young rhino that had been orphaned through poaching.
 As part of their life-skills development, the young people were equipped with cameras and cell phones and taught how to capture their treasured moments on film, and share them with the world through social media.
 Activities culminated in a cross-border soccer match at the Skukuza soccer stadium between the youth from Mozambique and a team from a nearby South African school.
-The hope is that these young people will return to their communities, armed with skills and tools that will enable them to share their newly found knowledge and insights with their family and peers as respected youth leaders and conservation ambassadors.
+The hope is that these young people will return to their communities as respected youth leaders and conservation ambassadors, armed with skills and tools that will enable them to share their newly found knowledge and insights with their families and peers.
 The conservation education programme will be expanded in 2017.

 Read more about the efforts to combat wildlife crime in Great Limpopo Transfrontier Park.